trinitysc/jekyll-blog/visit/christianity-explored.md

 permalink: /christianity-explored
 ---

 ![What's the Best News You've Ever Heard?](/media/events/christianity-explored-banner.webp)

 Come and explore who Jesus is and how you can know him.
-We'll take a gently-paced look at how Jesus is presented in the Gospel of Make.
+We'll take a gently-paced look at how Jesus is presented in the Gospel of Mark.
 You will be able to ask questions or just sit back and listen to other people’s ideas.

 We meet on Wednesday nights, 7-9pm, at Trinity Church, 200 Colombo Street.
 Christianity Explored runs for 7 weeks but there’s no need to commit to the